Ghilt/Listen/README.md

 That's all well and good, but how do the above fit together!?

-All functions in L=ten are infix, meaning they take the first input from in front of them, and subsequent inputs is supplied after the function call.
+All functions in L=tn are infix, meaning they take the first input from in front of them, and subsequent inputs is supplied after the function call.

 The reason that the multiplication works is that the first argument to all functions have a default value.
 The default value to the multiplication dyad is `VALUE_THEN_INDEX`.
 This means that the multiplication dyad attempts to draw its value from the context it is written in (In this case the mapping context).
 Attempting to use a context dependant default value outside a context is an error and will result in an exception.